 What instrument should you play?
 Consider the style of music you enjoy.
 Each genre employs different instruments to create their signature sound.
 Listen to one of your favorite songs and become conscious of the instruments you are hearing.
 Then visit your local music store for more information on instruments.
 Music stores are staffed with talented musicians who can answer your questions.

 Now that you have chosen your instrument, you need lessons.
 Check out your local library for music instruction books and videos or search online for music teachers.
 Tom started learning how to play from a library book.
 After mastering the basics, he purchased sheet music online.

 The ukulele no longer rests on a dusty shelf, forgotten by its original owner.
 It hangs proudly on the wall in a special bracket that Tom built.
 Fun is just around the corner when Tom takes the ukulele off the wall and begins to play.
 Tom strikes up a lively tune, I clap, Hope sings and Joe dances.
 Hope’s singing is an off-key barking and Joe’s dancing is the hound version of freestyle but for beginners we are having a whale of a time.

-is an OASIS Facilitator for Exerstart, Active Start and Active Living Every Day classes and a certified ACE Group Fitness Instructor.
+Cindy Sue Blair is an Oasis Facilitator for Exerstart, Active Start and Active Living Every Day classes and a certified ACE Group Fitness Instructor.
 She is also a Culinary Instructor and Event Volunteer for Operation Food Search.
 She believes tasty, healthy food and fun exercise are keys to the good life.
 Her journey from couch potato to healthy living advocate unleashed her passion for fitness, nutrition, and personal growth.
-Stop by www.facebook.com/WellnessWithCindy
+Stop by www.facebook.com/WellnessWithCindy and say hi!